cournape/audiolab/scikits/audiolab/docs/src/index.rst

 processing; matlab have functions such as wavread, wavwrite, soundsc, etc... for that purposes.
 The goal of audiolab is to give those capabilities to the `scipy`_ environment by wrapping the excellent library `libsndfile`_ from Erik Castro de Lopo.
-Pyaudio supports all format supported by libsndfile, including wav, aiff, ircam files, and flac (an open source lossless compressed format);
+Audiolab supports all format supported by libsndfile, including wav, aiff, ircam files, and flac (an open source lossless compressed format);
 see `here <http://www.mega-nerd.com/libsndfile/#Features">`_ for a complete list.